|

 place could well be based on circumstances which will not change over a given

-including their social, professional, economic, family or personal
+their social, professional, economic, family or personal situation), making it

 |